chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 - Supply all of a rule's properties, not just the ones you wish to update.
   Properties that you do not include are reset to empty values.
 - The rule ID and Type are immutable; both properties can only be set at creation time.
+- If you need to change the rule's Type you will need to create a new rule instead.

 ### Deleting a Project Rule